ship of theseus 2012

 In fact, the Swede initially makes a very self-victimising and irksome speech about the entire ordeal.

-Personally, this particular story is just another reminder of how India has been looted and plundered in the past, and how the immense poverty that arose from colonialism still plagues our society in various updated forms today.
-The whole scene has this uneasy “the cost of a white man’s guilt is a brown person’s dignity/health” vibe to it… but this is a conversation for another day.
+Personally, this particular story is just another reminder of how India has been looted and plundered in the past, and how the immense poverty that arose from colonialism still plagues our society in various updated forms today… but this is a conversation for another day.

 As it turns out, the Swede man gives Shankar Rs.
-6.5 lakhs (with more to follow each month), and even when Navin says they will go to court and get justice, more money, and his kidney, Shankar gets upset.
+6.5 lakhs, and even when Navin says they will go to court and get justice, more money, and his kidney, Shankar gets upset.

 From a poor man’s perspective, it is not hard to see why Shankar would be willing to accept the Swede’s financial solution.

-After all, for someone who has only ever seen hardships, getting financial stability seems to be more important for Shankar than getting his kidney back, even though its all Shankar wanted initially.
-And while most people may mock or challenge the ethical implications of his decisions, they likely won’t understand why Shankar made the decision until they are in his shoes.
+After all, for someone who has only ever seen hardships, getting financial stability seems to be more important for Shankar than getting his kidney back.
+And while most people may mock or challenge the ethical implications of his decisions, they likely won’t get why Shankar made the decision until they are in his shoes.

 On the other hand, given that Navin is a stockbroker who can afford a lot more than Shankar as well as his recent kidney maladies, it makes sense that for Navin, health is more important than money.